-If you love garlic, you’ll love this take on a traditional pesto using garlic If you love garlic, you’ll love my take on a traditional pesto using garlic scapes instead of basil.
+If you love garlic, you’ll love my take on a traditional pesto using garlic scapes instead of basil.
 For a quick dinner, add a couple of tablespoons pesto to cooked pasta and top with grilled or sautéed shrimp.
 Whip up a simple and delicious appetizer by spreading this pesto over baguettes slices and topping with sautéed mushrooms.
 Serve it up for breakfast in an omelet with black beans and spinach.
 The possibilities are endless and this pesto freezes well to use in future meals.

 10 garlic scapes ½ cup walnuts, toasted ⅓ cup cotija cheese, crumbled 1 tablespoon lemon zest 1 tablespoon lemon juice freshly ground salt and pepper ⅓ cup olive oil